Flexible Differentiable Optimization via Model Transformations: Introduction

 \section{Introduction}

-Differentiable Optimization ($\partial \mathcal{O}$) has become a center of interest in the last years, both as a stand-alone methodology providing additional information on the sensitivity of general convex optimization problems and as a principled way to integrate complex convex optimization components in Machine Learning, following a broader trend of differentiable programming which extends the set of computer programs for which derivatives can be computed \cite{innes2019differentiable}.
-We present DiffOpt, a library implementing key methods for $\partial \mathcal{O}$ in Julia \cite{bezanson2017julia} based on the \texttt{MathOptInterface} (MOI) abstract data structure \cite{legat2020mathoptinterface}.
-Consequently, the extensions to the usual mathematical optimization machinery are also available in \texttt{JuMP} \cite{DunningHuchetteLubin2017} with MOI as its backend.
+Differentiable Optimization ($\partial \mathcal{O}$) has become a center of interest in the last years, both as a stand-alone methodology providing additional information on the sensitivity of generic optimization problems and as a principled way to integrate complex convex optimization components in Machine Learning, following a broader trend of \emph{differentiable programming} which extends the set of computer programs for which derivatives can be computed \citep{innes2019differentiable}.
+In that context, $\partial \mathcal{O}$ can be seen as a form of differentiable programming, where the procedure for which derivatives are computed is the algorithm solving an optimization problem.
+We present DiffOpt, a library implementing key methods for $\partial \mathcal{O}$ in Julia \citep{bezanson2017julia} based on the \texttt{MathOptInterface} (MOI) abstract data structure~\citep{legat2020mathoptinterface}.
+Consequently, the extensions to the usual mathematical optimization machinery are also available in \texttt{JuMP} \citep{DunningHuchetteLubin2017} with MOI as its backend.
+The library associated with this paper is archived at \citet{DiffOptArchive}.

+$\partial \mathcal{O}$ regroups a set of methods to compute derivative information of a function that includes an optimization problem.
+We start considering a generic finite-dimensional optimization problem parameterized by $\mathbf{\theta}$: